+age

-- (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion, the Company is generally regular in depositing the undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, duty of customs, cess and other material statutory dues as applicable except for dues towards tax deducted at source, electricity duty on consumption of electricity, and tax on sale of electricity where there have been significant delays in depositing such dues in a large number of cases.
-Further, the Company has not paid until date dividend distribution tax payable in respect of dividend declared during the year. - (b) According to the information and explanations given to us, there are no undisputed dues in respect of provident fund, employees' state insurance, income tax, duty of customs, goods and services tax and cess as at March 31, 2021 which were outstanding for a period of more than six months from the date they became payable. - (c) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of income-tax, sales-tax, works contract tax, service-tax, duty of customs, duty of excise and value added tax as at March 31, 2021 which have not been deposited on account of a dispute are as follows:
+(vii) (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of tax deducted at source, goods and service tax, and is regular in depositing undisputed statutory dues, including provident fund, income tax, and other material statutory dues, as applicable, with the appropriate authorities.

+(b) According to the information and explanations given to us, there are no undisputed dues in respect of provident fund, employees' state insurance, income tax, duty of customs, goods and services tax and cess as at March 31, 2022 which were outstanding for a period of more than six months from the date, they became payable.

+(b) According to the information and explanations given to us and the records of the Company examined by us, there are dues of income tax, as at March 31, 2022 and which have been deposited on account of a dispute.

 Name of the statute Nature of dues Amount (Rs.
-Crore) Period to which the amount relates Forum where the dispute is pending Income Tax Act Income Tax 0.30 F.Y.2017-18 (A.Y.2018-19) Rectification u/s.154 is filed online and to AO.
+Lakh) Period to which the amount relates Forum where the dispute is pending Income Tax Act Income Tax 30.38 Rectification u/s.154 is filed online and to AO.
 But, demand is not yet made nil.

-(viii) According to the information and explanations given to us and based on examination of the records of the Company, the Company has defaulted in repayment of loans or borrowings to any financial institution or bank or dues to debenture holders.
-Following are instances of defaults in epayment of principal and interest amount.
+- (viii) According to the information and explanations given to us and based on examination of the records of the Company, no income has been surrendered or disclosed as income during the year. - (ix) (a) According to the information and explanations given to us and based on examination of the records of the Company, the Company has defaulted in repayment of loans or borrowings to financial institution or bank or dues to debenture holders following instances of defaults in repayment of principal and interest amount.

-Sr. No. Name of the Lenders Amount of Defaults as March 31, 2021 USD Amount of Defaults as March 31, 2021 (Rs.
-In Lakhs) Period of Default as at March 31, 2021 A Principle Interest 1 ADB 11,502,100 62,27,774 13,032.
-7+ Jan 2019 7≞ July 2019
+Sr. No. Name of the Lenders Amount of Defaults as March 31, 2022 USD Amount of Defaults as March 31, 2022 (Rs.
+In Lakhs) Period of Default as at March 31, 2022

+Α Principle Interest

+1 ADB 1,71,15,600 65,67,464 17,953 7 th Jan 2019

+7 ⊾ July 2019

+7 h Jan 2020

+7 July 2020

+7 ⊾ Jan 2021

+7th July 2021

+7th Jan 2022